GSCrawley/label-printer-extension/README.md

 ### 1.2 Research Questions to Ask Ed
 - What web-based shop software does he use?
 (Shopify, WooCommerce, custom system?)
-- What are the 6 different label types? (shipping, product, barcode, etc.)
+- What are the 6 different label types? (shipping, product, NCR, BOM tag, etc.)
 - What label printer model/size requirements?
 - Where on the web interface should the extension appear?